-This poetic soundscape can be downloaded from the link below.
-The work will also be presented at events yet to be announced in 2020 and 2021.
+All three audio chapters of this poetic soundscape can be downloaded from the links below.
+The work will also be presented at events yet to be announced.

 "This is a work of rare quality as timeless as its subject.
 I’ve spent decades producing radio dramas and documentaries and my indisposition to what I hear currently is now - overturned.
 Bravo!" - John Tams

-Voices from the Peak is supported by the Arts Council and the Peak District National Park Authority.
+Voices from the Peak is supported by the Arts Council England; the Peak District National Park Authority; and Derbyshire County Council.

-If you would like to be informed when the next chapters of the Voices From The Peak soundscape are made available, and when future performances take place, email: email@example.com.
+If you would like to be informed about Voices from the Peak and when future performances take place, please email: firstname.lastname@example.org.
 We will keep your email securely and will only use it for the purposes of letting you know about the Voices From The Peak project.
-You can unsubscribe at any time by emailing firstname.lastname@example.org.
+You can unsubscribe at any time by emailing email@example.com.
 If you would like to know more about how we look after your information, please view our privacy notice.

 [photo credit: Sam Johnson]

-Special thanks to Tom Marshall; Alison Riley; Alan Swain; Russell Sims; Jo ‘Spice’ Blackwood; John Tams; Dave Goodway; Nigel Christy; Gavin Repton; and, John Barnatt.
+Chapter 1, Burning Drake: Produced by Mark Gwynne Jones and Paul Hopkinson.
+Written and recorded by Mark Gwynne Jones.
+With music from PsychicBread - https://markgwynnejones.com/psychicbread-the-show/; Dave Sturt - www.davesturt.co.uk ; The Wyns Tor Singers - http://www.winster.org/pages/the-wyns-tor-singers.htm; and, Sjal - http://medeltidsbandetsjal.se.
+Special thanks to Tom Marshall; Alison Riley; Anna Kerr, Alan Swain; Russell Sims; Jo ‘Spice’ Blackwood; John Tams; Dave Goodway; Nigel Christy; Gavin Repton; and, John Barnatt.